Kevin-Neil-Woods/pdsnd_github/README.md

 - Summary of users by gender.

-- The following three statistics is not availible for Washington and will therefore not be displayed if Washington is selected during the filtering process.
+- The following three statistics is not available for Washington and will therefore not be displayed if Washington is selected during the filtering process.
   - Earliest birth year (oldest user) in data set.
   - Most recent birth year (youngest user) in data set.
   - Most common birth year in data set.